locationtech/geomesa/docs/user/datastores/runtime_config.rst

 ++++++++++++++++++++++++++++++++

 In addition to ``geomesa.query.decomposition.multiplier``, above, ``geomesa.query.decomposition.bits`` sets a lower threshold on the size of the envelopes.
-It must be between 1 and 63, inclusive, and must be an odd number.
+It must be between 1 and 63, inclusive.
 See the Wikipedia article on `GeoHashes <https://en.wikipedia.org/wiki/Geohash#Algorithm_and_example>`__ for the approximate spatial extent of a given number of bits.

 geomesa.audit.provider.impl
 +++++++++++++++++++++++++++